-The priority for new development should be to avoid direct and indirect impacts on biodiversity.
-Where impact cannot be avoided, mitigation and then compensation measures should be provided.
+The priority for new development should be to avoid harmful impact on biodiversity, but in exceptional circumstances, where impact cannot be avoided, then mitigation measures should be provided.

 Development proposals should demonstrate how biodiversity will be protected and enhanced, including wildlife in the neighbourhood area as set out in paragraphs 5.1.9 and 5.1.10, ecological networks along water courses and hedgerows, and statutory and non-statutory locally designated wildlife sites and habitats.